atsushieno/ktmidi/docs/design/MidiAccess.md

 ## Feature set

 There are various options on how a cross-platform MIDI access API can be designed.
-For now, `MidiAccess` class basically starts with what Web MIDI API provides, except that it does not currently track device connection state changes.
+For now, `MidiAccess` class basically starts with what Web MIDI API provides.

+Listing available ports may be unreliable depending on the platforms.
+WinMM does not provide such functionality, so it needs to repeatedlly check available ports to detect any diffs from the previously checked list.
 If you really need it, you can observe Inputs and Outputs of `MidiAccess` using simple timer loop.

 It also provides functionality to create arbitrary virtual input and output ports.
 It is doable only with Linux (ALSA / RtMidi) and Mac/iOS probably (RtMidi, untested).
 Windows does not support virtual ports and therefore we do not support them either.